Tsai Ing-wen: Rise in politics

 In 2000, Tsai was given the high-profile appointment of chair of the Mainland Affairs Council.
 Confirming the widely held belief that she maintained Pan-Green sympathies, Tsai joined the Democratic Progressive Party (DPP) in 2004.
 She was subsequently nominated by the DPP to be a candidate in the 2004 legislative election and was elected as a legislator-at-large.

 On 26 January 2006, Tsai was appointed to the post of vice president of the Executive Yuan, a position commonly referred to as vice premier.
 She concurrently served as chairwoman of the Consumer Protection Commission.

 On 17 May 2007, Tsai, along with the rest of the cabinet of out-going Premier Su Tseng-chang, resigned to make way for incoming Premier Chang Chun-hsiung and his cabinet.
 Premier Chang named Chiou I-jen, the incumbent secretary-general of the Presidential Office to replace Tsai as vice premier.
 She then served as the chair of TaiMedBiologics, a biotechnology company based in Taiwan.
 The Kuomintang accused Tsai of contracting government work out to TaiMedBiologics during her term as vice premier, while planning to leave the government and lead the company afterward.
 She was later cleared of all alleged wrongdoing.

 In Kuomintang candidate Ma Ying-jeou's search for his running mate for the 2008 ROC presidential election, Tsai, a DPP member, was surprisingly suggested.
-Ma stated that there were no set criteria for a running mate, that his search would not be defined by gender, occupation, or even political party affiliations.
+Ma stated that there were no set criteria for a running mate, that his search would not be defined by gender, occupation, or even party affiliation.

 On 19 May 2008, Tsai defeated Koo Kwang-ming in the election for DPP chair, and succeeded outgoing Frank Hsieh as the 12th-term chair of the party.
 She was the first woman to chair a major Taiwanese political party.